PoCInnovation/Workshops/software/23.Elixir/README.md

 Try running the app, and test if everything works.
 You should have a welcome page on `http://localhost:4000` if everything is ok.

-Once we know all is working, we will need models to handle messages, and users, go to the `ird_chat` directory and type the following commands:
+Once we know all is working, we will need models to handle messages, and users.
+To to that we will need to create what's called a `channel` that will handle our `Room`, go to the `irc_chat` directory and type the following commands:
 ```bash
 mix phx.gen.channel Room # Type 'Y' once
 ```

+Channels are objects responsible for real-time interactions in Elixir, you can read about them [here](https://hexdocs.pm/phoenix/channels.html).
+For now, you don't need to read the whole overview, we will build a simple channel, and then you should get a feel for it.
 You should have the following output:
 ```bash
 * creating lib/irc_chat_web/channels/room_channel.ex